-1. Push Menu, Setup, Constants, Position, and GPS Setup to display the GPS Setup screen.
-Refer to Figure 29-1.
+Push Menu, Setup, Constants, Position and push the GPS Setup button to display the GPS screen.
+Refer to Figure 38-1.

-- Latitude and Longitude positions displayed on a handheld GPS receiver are usually displayed as North, South, East or West. - The direction displayed affects how the position is entered into the control panel. - •If the position is shown as West or South the position MUST be entered as a Negative De- - •In North America, latitude positions are always positive, and longitude positions are always negative. - 2.
+- Latitude and Longitude positions displayed on a handheld GPS receiver are usually displayed as North, South, East or West. - The direction displayed affects how the position is entered into the control panel. - If the position is shown as West or South the position MUST be entered as a Negative Degree. - In North America, latitude positions are always positive and longitude positions are always negative. - 2.
 Select the Pivot Point GPS Latitude field and enter the positions manually. - 3.
-Push Enter to retain the value. - 4.
-Repeat steps 2 and 3 for the Pivot Point GPS Longitude field.
+Push Enter to retain the value. - Repeat steps 2 and 3 for the Pivot Point GPS Longitude field.